gscontras/probLang/chapters/06-plurals.md

 > **Exercise:** Visualize the state prior.

-Now, given that we're dealing with scalar adjective semantics, we'll also need to create a prior over threshold values.
+Now, to talk about the weight of a plurality of obejcts, given that we're dealing with scalar adjective semantics, we'll need to create a prior over threshold values.
 As before, these priors will be uniform over possible object weights.
-However, given that we can either talk about individual object weights or the weights of collections, we'll need two different threshold priors, one over possible individual object weights and another that scales up to possible collection weights.
+However, given that we can either talk about individual object weights or the weights of collections, we'll need two different threshold priors, one over possible individual object weights and another that scales up to possible collective weights.

 ~~~~
 // possible object weights